What Is an RCS Message? Here’s What You Should Know [2023]

 An “RCS” message is a “Rich Communication Services” message.
 RCS is Android’s text messaging option allowing people to send “rich” messages to other devices.

 By “rich” messages, this is referring to text messages that include expanded features.
-Some examples would include being able to share media files with a high resolution and the ability to see when someone is typing.
+Some examples would include being able to share PDF documents or other media files with a high resolution and the ability to see when someone is typing.

-“Rich business messaging” (RCS for businesses) allows for further “rich” features such as pre-filled “quick reply” options and carousels.
+“Rich business messaging” (RCS for businesses or RCS business messaging) allows for further “rich” features such as pre-filled “quick reply” options and carousels.

 RCS is currently available for virtually all Android phones (including Samsung) via the Google Messages app.
 (Android users who don’t have Google Messages can download it for free in order to access RCS messaging.)